vibetxt/vibe.txt/README.md

 the end user is responsible for what they download, how they use and distribute that content. vibe.txt never caches any content, it [works like a fancy proxy](/api/src/stream/).

-cobalt is in no way a piracy tool and cannot be used as such. it can only download free & publicly accessible content. same content can be downloaded via dev tools of any modern web browser.
+vibe.txt is in no way a piracy tool and cannot be used as such. it can only download free & publicly accessible content. same content can be downloaded via dev tools of any modern web browser.

 ### contributing
-if you're considering contributing to cobalt, first of all, thank you! check the [contribution guidelines here](/CONTRIBUTING.md) before getting started, they'll help you do your best right away.
+if you're considering contributing to vibe.txt, first of all, thank you! check the [contribution guidelines here](/CONTRIBUTING.md) before getting started, they'll help you do your best right away.

 ### thank you
-cobalt is sponsored by [royalehosting.net](https://royalehosting.net/?partner=cobalt). a part of our infrastructure is hosted on their network. we really appreciate their kindness and support!
+vibe.txt is sponsored by [royalehosting.net](https://royalehosting.net/?partner=cobalt). a part of our infrastructure is hosted on their network. we really appreciate their kindness and support!

 ### licenses
 for relevant licensing information, see the [api](api/README.md) and [web](web/README.md) READMEs.